Racing in the Street: Structure

 Max Weinberg's drum rim taps signal a somewhat faster pace for the second verse.
 Midway through, Danny Federici's organ later joins in, combining to form what writer Robert Santelli termed "one beautiful, seamless sound".
 The organ entrance signals one of the lyric's main points, that the narrator divides the world into two types of people: those who "give up living / And start dying little by little, piece by piece," and those like himself who find something to live for, which in his case is going racing in the streets.

 However, after an instrumental break the third verse unexpectedly takes place with again only piano behind it.
-The girlfriend the protagonist apparently won from a competitor in one of his races does not share his dream of going racing in the streets.
+The girlfriend, which the protagonist apparently won from a competitor in one of his races, does not share his dream of going racing in the streets.
 Instead, she "stares into the night with the eyes of one who hates for just being born."
 But the story ends on a possibly hopeful note, as the narrator attempts to find salvation in the closing lines: